Pauan/blender-rigid-body-bones/README.md

    You must do this again every time you change the bones.

-* You must unparent/reparent the bones when changing between Edit and Pose mode.
+* You must unparent/reparent the bones when switching between Edit and Pose mode.

 If you try to do it by hand, you will waste many hours of time.